-As at December 31, 2020 and 2019, there were no financial instruments measured at fair value, and the fair value of assets and liabilities carried at amortized cost was the same as their respective carrying values due to the short-term nature of these assets and liabilities.
+As at December 31, 2021 and 2020, only marketable securities were measured at fair value, and the fair value of assets and liabilities carried at amortized cost was the same as their respective carrying values due to the short-term nature of these assets and liabilities.
+Marketable securities are classified as Level 1 in the fair value hierarchy.